 Blended learning is a combination of offline and online instruction where students interact with the instructor, the material, and other students through both a physical classroom and an online platform.

 The result is an interactive environment that provides a cohesive learning experience across two mediums.
 A typical setup is for the online component to provide additional exercises to complement the in-class lecture.
 Learners may still speak with instructors during offline hours.

 Blended learning is incredibly effective.
 In fact, since the COVID-19 pandemic, it’s now become the preferred learning and teaching model available for both students and instructors.
 For businesses, blending learning is a huge advantage as it can improve the effectiveness of training and knowledge retention rates.

 In hybrid learning, online interactions replace much of the physical communication between students and instructors.
 This does not mean that remote students merely passively watch an online lecture; instead, live classrooms incorporate interactive, virtual components.

 A common example of this is virtual hands-on training experiences, where a company can replicate real-world SaaS environments in the training they provide.
 This enhanced interactivity makes the lessons more personal, engaging, and effective.

 Both hybrid and blended learning seem like the same concept, and most businesses use them interchangeably.
-However, there’s a subtle yet important distinction.
+However, there’s a subtle yet important distinction when looking at hybrid learning vs blended learning.